Benefits for Bargaining Unit Employees

 Provided your spouse is under age 65, you may also convert their optional life insurance to an individual plan at the same time as you are converting your own coverage.
 The same application deadline and process to convert coverage applies.

 If your spouse is older than you when you turn 65, your spouse is ineligible for conversion to an individual plan.

 When your group coverage ends, an individual health and dental plan is available through Canada Life.
 Visit their Health and Dental Insurance page for more information.

-If you would like to purchase an individual extended health and dental plan, contact Great West Life.
+If you would like to purchase an individual extended health and dental plan, contact Canada Life.

 Individual plans will be different than the group plan.

 You're free to apply for insurance with any other insurance carrier you choose at any time.
 MyHR, the Public Service Pension Plan at BC Pension Corporation, and your employer aren't responsible for the lapse of the 60-day conversion period if you don't apply in a timely manner.